redstrate/Physis/README.md

 **Note:** The API is nowhere near stable, so things may change or break.

 If you intend to use this in a Rust project, you can simply include this crate directly.
+You can view the documentation at [docs.xiv.zone](https://docs.xiv.zone/docs/physis)!

 For other use in languages I maintain [libphysis](https://git.sr.ht/~redstrate/libphysis), which is a C wrapper around the same functionality.
 This isn't for show, I actually use these bindings in [other projects](https://git.sr.ht/~redstrate/astra).